aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/tsom-gedalyah-readings/the-story-of-gedaliah-as-told-by-titus-flavius-josephus-in-antiquities-of-the-jews-book-10.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-But the people in Mitspah he took captive with their wives and young children; among them were the daughters of King Sacchias himself, whom Nabuzardanes, the Babylonian general, had left with Gedaliah.
+But the people in Mitspah he took captive with their wives and young children; among them were the daughters of King Sacchias himself, whom Nabuzardanes, the Babylonian general, had left with Gedalyah.
 Having carried out these crimes, he came to the king of the Ammonites.
 </div></td></tr>